KaizoVorna/CartoonViolence/README.md

 Wed.
 9.4.2025
 <br>
 Sara: We discussed little bit about level design and how characters should look.
 Eelis and I made some early consept art abotu few enemies in the game.
 Touko writed more to GDD.
+Daniel: After talking with team I try figure it out, how to make an audio content for our game.
 <br>
 <br>
 Thu.
 10.4.2025
 <br>
 Sara: We planned the demo level design.
 Touko made a good level design map to help us later in the unity project.
 I made consept art of Duckers and Mr. Phant and we added them to the GDD.
 Touko also made a UNity project ready for next week.
+Daniel: I tried to find some programs for audio making, I was talked with school friends and teachers about that.
+Fri,Sut : I used to be in the studio (+-4h) for see some tutorials and try to use microfon, instruments, an edition program and pair them together.
 <br>
 <br>
 Mon.
 14.4.2025